• Skip to primary navigation

 1. They’re cuter and more photogenic.

 2. They seemed more appetizing that way.
-As I’ve mentioned, my family was not thrilled with the idea of kidney.
-With individual puddings, you have a higher crust to filling ratio.
+As I’ve mentioned, my family was not thrilled with the idea of kidneys.
+With individual puddings, you have a higher crust-to-filling ratio.

 3. I didn’t have 3 hours to wait for a pudding to steam.
 Because I made individual steak and kidney puddings, I only steamed them for 50 minutes.
 I think they could have gone longer, but not for less time.